 Gemstone hardness is the measure of sensing the durability of a mineral or a gemstone when it rubs or grind against a rough mineral.
 Everybody is conscious about the fact that few gemstones are harder whereas, few are softer or fragile than others.

-Most of the time people are also aware of the technical term Mohs scale, but only a few of them actually know the meaning and long intriguing history behind the invention of this useful technique.
+Most of the time people are also aware of the technical term Mohs scale.
+But only a few of them actually know the meaning and long intriguing history behind the invention of this useful technique.

 The Mohs scale was explored or invented in the year 1812 by a famous German mineralogist Friedrich Mohs to measure the scratch resistance of all types of minerals.

 Thus, in order to test whether this scale works perfectly or not; initially, he had ten minerals on which he performed this test.
-Since it was an ordinal scale, so the durability of the two minerals was basically compared to find out that which one is more hard or rigid.
+Since it was an ordinal scale, so the durability of the two minerals was basically comparing to find out that which one is more hard or rigid.

 For example, there are some stones like aquamarine which need to be guarded against acid likewise stone like kunzite, the topaz gemstone color will be faded away if it exposed to the sunlight.

-Thus, on concluding note, we can confidently say that Mohs scale not only measures the hardness of all minerals but, also quantifies other important characteristics such as stability and cleavage of a stone.
+Thus, on concluding note, we can confidently say that Mohs scale not only measures the hardness of all minerals.
+But, also quantifies other important characteristics such as stability and cleavage of a stone.